-With practical advice and examples to help stem the cycle of boysâ€™ underachievement and tackle anti-school attitudes, this is essential reading for all teachers and school leaders.
+With practical advice and examples to help address anti-social attitudes and stem the cycle of boysâ€™ underachievement, this is essential reading for all teachers and school leaders.

 Table of Contents

 Introduction Part A: Motivating boys to work hard 1.
-How can I motivate the boys I teach to succeed?
+How can I motivate boys to succeed in my classroom?
 2. How should I react to boys who misbehave in my classroom?
 3.Do boys need male teachers as role models?
 Part B: Instilling high expectations in boys 4.
 How can I improve the study skills of the boys I teach?
 5. How can I give boys effective feedback?
 6. What do high levels of challenge for boys look like?
 Part C: Developing boysâ€™ literacy 7.
 How can I improve boysâ€™ academic writing?
 8. What can I do to get boys reading?
 9. How can I improve boysâ€™ creative writing?

 'Itâ€™s one thing to identify a problem, quite another to suggest some workable solutions.
 In The Boy Question Mark Roberts achieves the second with remarkable acuity.
 He provides compelling insights into why many boys are not achieving what they might, unpicks the research and provides really helpful suggestions for cracking some of the issues.
 This book is beautifully constructed; colleagues will find the research invaluable, particularly as it is translated into workable suggestions for the classroom.
 There are some hard hitting messages here, but Mark delivers them with such sensitivity and nuance that the proposals he suggests become utterly compelling.'